Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 The files are already and strictly corrected to using siesta-4.1-b4-LX.tar.gz and "arch.make".
 It is unzipped, does the shell script, and the "make" step is executed in ~/siesta-4.1-b4-LX/Obj (Ref.
 3).

-The run of CH4 molecules is executed with the vector-parallel computer of 48 + 48 cores (so named 2 jobs) in the directory ~/siesta-4.1-b4-LX/Examples/C96H384-MD35 (figures in Ref.
+The run of CH4 molecules is executed with the vector-parallel computer of 48 cores (so named 1 job) in the directory ~/siesta-4.1-b4-LX/Examples/C96H384-MD35 (figures in Ref.
 3).
+The number of 96 carbons is just devided by 2 carbons per core.

 ### Points to Make the Vector-Parallel Siesta Code ###